mjgiarlo/data-quality-paper/README.md

 exploration.

-Prepared for the NSF III #1247471 "Curating for Quality: Ensuring Data Quality to Enable New Science" workshop in Arlington, VA, USA.
+Prepared for the NSF III #1247471 "Curating for Quality: Ensuring Data Quality to Enable New Science" workshop in Arlington, Virginia (September 2012).

 This is my first LaTeX project (using the ACM SIG style.).
 Be gentle.